daniloceano/CycloPhaser/README.md

    ```
    pip install -r requirements.txt

+Note: CycloPhaser is compatible with Python 3.x.
+Please ensure you have the correct version installed.

 # Arguments and Parameters for determine_periods:

-- track_file (str): Path to the CSV file containing track data.
+- series (list): A list of vorticity values.
-- vorticity_column (str, optional): Column name for the vorticity data in the CSV file.
-Default is 'min_zeta_850'.
+- x (list, optional): Temporal range or other labels for the series.
+Default is None.
-- plot (bool, optional): Whether to generate and save plots.
+- plot (str, optional): Whether to generate and save plots.
 Default is False.
+Input string is the path to save the plots.
-- plot_steps (bool, optional): Whether to generate step-by-step didactic plots.
+- plot_steps (str, optional): Whether to generate step-by-step didactic plots.
 Default is False.
+Input string is the path to save the plots.
-- export_dict (bool, optional): Whether to export periods as a CSV dictionary.
+- export_dict (str, optional): Whether to export periods as a CSV dictionary.
 Default is False.
+Input string is the path to save the CSV file.
 - output_directory (str, optional): Directory for saving output files.
 Default is './'.
 - array_vorticity_args (dict, optional): Custom arguments for the array_vorticity function.
 Refer to documentation for details.